modularcloud/explorer/apps/verify/README.md

 Description:

-This endpoint is used to verify a smart contract.
+This API endpoint is designed to handle the verification of smart contracts.
 The verification is done by making an API call to a Sourcify service (or a localhost if no Sourcify URL is provided in the environment variables).
 Depending on the response from this service, a record is created in the database that stores the verification status of the contract.